 I wish I had the disposable income that allowed me to purchase works from my favorite galleries and artists, but let’s get real, that’s not happening any time soon!
 However, I do know that you can get your photo printed on acrylic, and I’ve heard that this can also make fantastic wall art too.
 Instead, I have put together a list of places that have allowed me to slowly build my own collection of art at an affordable cost.
 Art should be available to everyone and luckily these days with the internet (and a few of my tips below) it can be, no matter the budget.
+Sometimes though, just knowing what type of art to buy can be difficult.
+Fortunately, my friend recommended I check out some amateur art on The Talent Bank, and some of the pieces I saw really inspired me to get hunting.
+So, how can you buy art on a budget?
 Let’s get started!

 1. eBay is an amazing source for buying art on a budget.
 I have found quality paintings with gorgeous gilded frames at a fraction of the cost of say something from posters.com.
 One may think the older the item, the more expensive, but think again.
 These days, it is definitely better to be a buyer than seller on eBay – art is really going for cheap!
 While eBay is one of the best places to buy art on a budget, one must be savvy!
 Here are my tips…

 What to search: Don’t know where to begin?
 I recommend searching for art by style, medium, artist or seller (gallery, direct or wholesale).
 After browsing, for example, “English Landscape Painting” or “Black and White Photography” you will begin to figure out your preferences.
 Still stumped?
 Open up a survey Art History book, browse the pages and see what catches your eye, then search similar keywords.